rytsikau/ee.Yrewind/README.md

 * Delayed start recording
 * Recording the live stream in real time
-* Rewinding the live stream to a specified point in the past
+* Rewinding the live stream to specified point in the past
 * Rewinding the live stream to the first available point in the past
 * Waiting for the scheduled live stream to start and then automatically recording from the first second
 * Monitoring the specified channel for new live streams and then automatically recording from the first second

 Yrewind also allows to set the required duration, resolution and media container.
-Please note that the program can only save when the live stream is active.
 For a list of changes in new version, see the [changelog](https://github.com/rytsikau/ee.Yrewind/blob/main/CHANGELOG.md).

 ### [>> download version 21.023](https://github.com/rytsikau/ee.Yrewind/releases/download/20210228/ee.yrewind_21.023.zip)

 <br>

-## Program screenshot
+## Screenshot

 <img src='https://github.com/rytsikau/ee.yrewind/raw/main/screenshot.png'>